iamdevonbutler/js-object-interface/Readme.md

 * the usege of undefined, use null to represent no value or else there will be errors w/ select and such.

+## @todos
+async documentation
+using assign|filter then update to update src. nested iteration methods

 ## Performance

 Now I wouldn't consider the module to be a performance bottleneck, but I should mention that it is not optimized for high-performance applications.

 ## License
 MIT